Cruel Summer (2012 film): Reviews

-The Hollywood Reporter called the film "groundbreaking" and exclaimed "It turns out Kanye West didn't just want to make a short film -- he wants to completely change the way movies are watched."
+The Hollywood Reporter called the film "groundbreaking" and exclaimed "It turns out Kanye West didn't just want to make a short film – he wants to completely change the way movies are watched."

-The Los Angeles Times wrote the film has "new music from West and a thumping surround-sound quality that makes a 3-D Michael Bay effort feel like an iPad short.
-"Cruel Summer" was shot with multiple cameras, with each screen offering a different perspective on the action."
+The Los Angeles Times wrote the film has "new music from West and a thumping surround-sound quality that makes a 3-D Michael Bay effort feel like an iPad short."

 Rolling Stone commented the piece has "plenty of striking imagery" and praised West's "great visual sense".